opendilab/PRG/README.md

 ## 🔥 News
 - We are working on separating the codebase from [GenerativeRL](https://github.com/opendilab/GenerativeRL.git) into its own standalone repository.
 We will first release the version that depends on the [GenerativeRL](https://github.com/opendilab/GenerativeRL.git) library.
-- *2025.07.01*: We update WavTokenizer camera ready version for ICCV 2025 and release [project website](https://opendilab.github.io/PRG/)
+- *2025.07.01*: We update PRG camera ready version for ICCV 2025 and release [project website](https://opendilab.github.io/PRG/)
 - *2024.11.29*: We release PRG on arxiv.